nikolaydubina/go-recipes/README.md

 ### Make graph of upstream packages

-Use to find unexpected dependencies, visualize project.
+Use to find unexpected dependencies or visualize project.
 Works best for small number of packages, for large projects use `grep` to narrow down subgraph.
 Without `-deps` only for current module.

 ```bash
 $ go list -deps -json ./... | jq -c 'select(.Standard!=true) | {from: .ImportPath, to: .Imports[]}' | jsonl-graph | dot -Tsvg > package-graph.svg